 Peter Thompson, M.D. has served as a member of our board of directors since November 2014.
 Dr. Thompson is a Private Equity Partner at OrbiMed Advisors LLC, an investment firm focused on the healthcare sector, where he previously served as a Venture Partner.
 Dr. Thompson currently serves on the board of directors of Alpine Immune Sciences (NASDAQ: ALPN), a clinical-stage immunotherapy company, Corvus Pharmaceuticals (NASDAQ: CRVS), a clinical-stage precision medicine company, and Prevail Therapeutics (NASDAQ: PRVL), a precision medicine company focusing on neurodegenerative disorders.
 Dr. Thompson also currently serves on the board of directors of several private companies.
 Dr. Thompson has previously served on the board of directors of Adaptimmune Therapeutics (NASDAQ: ADAP), a clinical-stage biopharmaceutical company, Principia Biopharma (NASDAQ: PRNB), a late-stage biopharmaceutical company, and Synthorx (NASDAQ: THOR), a clinical-stage biotechnology company.
 Dr. Thompson has cofounded numerous companies, including Edgewise Therapeutics, Silverback Therapeutics and Cleave Biosciences.
-Dr. Thompson also previously served in executive leadership roles at Trubion Pharmaceuticals, Chiron and Becton, Dickinson and Company.
 Dr. Thompson is an Affiliate Professor of Neurosurgery at the University of Washington.
 In addition, Dr. Thompson holds numerous patents and is a board-certified internist and oncologist.
 Dr. Thompson received a B.S. in Molecular Biology and Mathematics from Brown University and a M.D. from Brown University Medical School.
 We believe Dr. Thompson's experience in management and venture capital in the biopharmaceutical industry provides him with the qualifications and skills to serve as a member of our board of directors.